promptcloud/promptcloud_data_api/README.md

         --display_info               to display config info
         --apiconf APICONFPATH        to override the config file path(config file stores information like client_id, password, client_auth_key, downloadir etc)
         --download_dir DOWNLOAD_DIRECTORY
-                                     to override the download dir(which contains downloaded data files) --promptcloudhome PROMPTCLOUDHOME
+                                     to override the download directory(which contains downloaded data files) --promptcloudhome PROMPTCLOUDHOME
                                      to override the promptcloudhome dir(~/promptcloud)
     -t, --timestamp TIMESTAMP        to query promptcloud api for files newer than or equal to given timestamp